Johnson & Goldrich, PC

 In Illinois, SR-22 insurance is required for three continuous years.
 If you do not renew your policy on time, then your license and registration will immediately be suspended and you will begin the driver’s license reinstatement process, including requesting a new Illinois Drivers License Reinstatement Hearing.
 After you have passed the required three years, you may cancel your SR-22 and secure regular car insurance.

-If you move out of the state of Illinois you are able to waive your responsibility of filing an SR-22 in the state of Illinois by filing an affidavit, however, it is extremely likely that you will need to purchase SR-22 insurance in the new state.
+If you move out of the state of Illinois you can waive your responsibility of filing an SR-22 in the state of Illinois by filing an affidavit, however, you will likely need to purchase SR-22 insurance in the new state.

-There are very few alternatives to SR-22 insurance as the state has flagged you as an at-risk driver, therefore, the alternatives are rare and costly.
-A deposit can be submitted in lieu of filing an SR-22, however, the deposit is $70,000 in cash.
+We understand that adding SR22 insurance in Chicago or any part of Illinois can be costly.
+Unfortunately, there are very few alternatives to SR-22 insurance as the state has flagged you as an at-risk driver, therefore, the alternatives are rare and costly.
+A deposit can be submitted instead of filing an SR-22, however, the deposit is $70,000 in cash.
 Alternatively, you could deposit a surety or real estate bond.

 For more information visit the Secretary of State site.